Article: Which watch winder for a Rolex Daytona? TPD setting and caliber 4130

 - Vertical chronograph mechanism — Rolex's own vertical clutch, more precise and less prone to hand jumps than traditional horizontal clutches.

-Recommended TPD setting for the Daytona
+Recommended TPD Setting for the Daytona

-Daytona setting.
+Daytona Setting.
 650 TPD, BOTH mode (bidirectional).
-Applicable to all Daytona references equipped with Caliber 4130: 116500LN, 116505, 116506, 116508, 116518LN, 116519LN, 126500LN, 126503, 126505, 126506, 126508, 126515LN, 126518LN, 126519LN, 126529LN.
+Applicable to all Daytona references equipped with Calibre 4130: 116500LN, 116505, 116506, 116508, 116518LN, 116519LN, 126500LN, 126503, 126505, 126506, 126508, 126515LN, 126518LN, 126519LN, 126529LN.
 For complete specifications of the Rolex range, consult the Rotation Horlogère TPD Guide.

-| Model | Reference | Caliber | Direction | TPD |
+| Model | Reference | Calibre | Direction | TPD |

 |---|---|---|---|---|